 - be on company letterhead, emails will not be accepted, although the letter can be sent as an attachment

-If you are self-employed, please provide a letter (on your company letterhead) stating that you are self-employed and can attend the residential periods.
+If you’re self-employed, please provide a letter (on your company letterhead) stating that you are self-employed and can attend the residential periods.

 References

-To find out more about College membership, see the most recent ‘Meet the Colleges’ recording.
+To find out more about College membership, watch the ‘Meet the Colleges’ recording from our Master's Open Week 2024.